astronomer/docs/learn/airflow-advanced-cluster-policies.md

 ### Task policy

-The task policy allows you to overwrite or reconfigure a task’s parameters.
+A task policy allows you to overwrite or reconfigure a task’s parameters.

-- Mutates tasks after they have been added to a DAG.
+- It mutates tasks after they have been added to a DAG.
-- It expects a `BaseOperator` as a parameter and you can configure skip/deny exceptions.
+- It expects a `BaseOperator` as a parameter, and you can configure skip/deny exceptions.

 Some example implementations include:

-- Enforce a task timeout policy.
+- Enforcing a task timeout policy.
 - Using a different environment for different operators.
-- Override a `on_success_callback` or `on_failure_callback` for a task.
+- Overriding a `on_success_callback` or `on_failure_callback` for a task.

 #### Example